 Cusco is something truly unique, a heady blend of colonial flourishes and ancient Incan masterpieces in a city tucked into the Peruvian Andes.
 It’s a contrast surmised best by its Santo Domingo Church – a Spanish convent that squats on the very foundations of Coricancha Temple, an ancient Incan palace.
 Your private half-day tour will also bring you to the European elegance of the Main Square before turning out to the city’s outlying ruins, including the famed Sacsayhuaman Fortress, whose giant zigzag battlements command impressive views over Cusco.
 Then, after a trio of archaeological sites that include lithic amphitheatres, military ruins and cave residences, end at an Andean workshop where artisans still practise centuries-old jewellery and wood-painting techniques.

 El Valle Sagrado, as it’s termed in Spanish, is an archaeological treasure trove due to millennia of rich indigenous cultures making this quiet corner of the country their home.
-Today's private tour begins with a visit to the town of Ollantaytambo, with narrow Incan streets in use to the present day under the watchful gaze of tiered ruins on the nearby hillside rises.
-Continue on to the market town of Pisac to watch as local people busily trade handicrafts in signature colourful ponchos and alpaca wool.
+Today's private tour begins with a visit to the mountain village of Chinchero.
+Once an important trading post of the Incan empire, today it's a centre for traditional weaving, and each day the market in the main square comes alive with locals selling their products – a wonderfully colourful sight.
+It's then on to Ollantaytambo, its narrow Incan streets watched over by tiered ruins on the surrounding hillsides.
 End the day by checking into the serene Belmond Rio Sagrado, where outdoor Jacuzzis and timbered rooms look out over a rushing, mountain-framed river.